 After the Second World War, Libby Robson leaves chilly England for India, and the childhood home where she left her heart—and her beloved father, James—fourteen years ago.

-As Partition looms, life in India becomes precarious for Libby, James and even Ghulam.
+As Independence looms, life in India becomes precarious for Libby, James and even Ghulam.
 And when James reveals a shameful family secret, Libby is forced to question her past—and her future.